Beehive oven: Coke manufacture

 While coal was the premier fuel of the industrial revolution, very few raw coals are suitable for making iron in blast furnaces.
-However many coals can be converted to coke, a hard and highly carbonaceous mineral foam well suited for fueling blast furnaces, by distilling off the volatile components.
-In the early 1900's, in the US alone, there were several thousand beehive coke ovens employed in making coke.
+However, many coals can be converted to coke, a hard and highly carbonaceous mineral foam well suited for fueling blast furnaces, by distilling off the volatile components.
+In the early 1900s, in the US alone, there were several thousand beehive coke ovens employed in making coke.
 These were typically about 3.6 m diameter, paired back to back in long banks, enclosed behind an oven high retaining wall and well covered with earth.
 Each bank had a railed track down the center for the car used to charge the ovens.
 Each bank face had a oven door sill level platform for holding and cooling coke, above a RR track for shipping it.